jdegene/ArcGIS-scripts/README.md

 Similar to JoinTables.py
 Inputs are a .dbf table per month, output are two annual tables A and B, where each store about half of the values.
-The logic was, that one annual table was too large for the taget program to load, as such the final table was split into 2 parts
+The logic was that one annual table was too large for the taget program to load, as such the final table was split into 2 parts

+### raster_sums.py

+*Date: 2013*

+Calculates the sum of pixels for many rasters.
+Specifically written to handle rasters by months and years